DMGDy/eww-bar/README.md

 * Dynamic workspace tracking bar
     * different css classes for `inactive`, `occupied`, and `empty`
     * dwm like look
+* List of open windows similar to windows
+    * click to switch to window (and attached workspace)
+    * in order of recently accessed
 * Window title and description
 * System power buttons (hibernate,reboot,poweroff)
 * status modules as compiled binaries